skylight1/WearAbouts/README.md

 Open source code provided under Apache 2.0 License

+Both Android Studio and Eclipse supported.

-To build you need the following dependencies:
+To build iin Eclipse you need the following dependencies:
 Android Library Projects: android-support-v7-appcompat  and  google-play-services_lib

 To build in Eclipse, place the android-support-v4.jar and android-wear-1.0.0 jar files in the libs folder.
 For info on creating the android wear library for use in Eclipse see: